apache/mxnet/docs/tutorials/index.md

 We have two types of API available for Python: Gluon APIs and Module APIs.
 [See here](/api/python/gluon/gluon.html) for a comparison.

-A comprehensive introduction to Gluon can be found at [The Straight Dope](http://gluon.mxnet.io/).
+A comprehensive introduction to Gluon can be found at [Dive into Deep Learning](http://www.d2l.ai/).
 Structured like a book, it build up from first principles of deep learning and take a theoretical walkthrough of progressively more complex models using the Gluon API.
 Also check out the [60-Minute Gluon Crash Course](http://gluon-crash-course.mxnet.io/) if you're short on time or have used other deep learning frameworks before.

 Use the tutorial selector below to filter to the relevant tutorials.
 You might see a download link in the top right corner of some tutorials.
 Use this to download a Jupyter Notebook version of the tutorial, and re-run and adjust the code as you wish.